Frequently Asked Questions

 Is the festival and Peoples Natural Gas Park family-friendly?

 Absolutely.
-Children are welcome at the festival (and all other JAHA-produced events at Peoples Natural Gas Park unless specifically stated otherwise).
+Children are welcome at the festival (and all other Heritage Johnstown-produced events at Peoples Natural Gas Park unless specifically stated otherwise).
 Children under the age of 12 who are accompanied by a parent/guardian get in free; older children and teens must have a ticket.
-You are welcome to bring a stroller but please do NOT bring tent shelters or playpens.
+You are welcome to bring a stroller, and if you really want to you can bring a wagon for kids — but please do NOT bring tent shelters or playpens.

 What is the refund policy?